Do You Need a Migration Agent If You Already Have a Temporary Work Visa?

-The thing is getting everything together for your application alone takes time.
-You need to account for this time.
+Getting everything together for your application will also take time.
 You are probably at a good starting place if you still have most of your info for your 457 visa application.
-Be sure to double check things like how long your medical exam are good for etc.
+Be sure to double check things like how long your medical exam is good for etc.

 I would say go for it.
 Start the process of getting your application together.
 But…